qvd808/product-hacks/README.md

 - We built it using React, TailwindCSS for the front-end and Firebase for the back-end.

 ## What we learned
-- Throughout the projects, our teams honed their collaboration and time management skills.
-We consistently planned and enhanced the design to achieve a Minimum Viable Product by the hackathon's conclusion.
+- Throughout the projects, our teams learned to work together and improve time management skills.
+We continuously planned and enhanced the design to achieve an MVP by the end of the hackathon.

 ## Challenges we ran into
-- One of the biggest challenge in this hackathon is time.
-We have to delivery a MVP during this 24 hour period.
-However, we overcome it with persistant.
-By choosing the right tech stacks, planning skills and time management, we overcome this problem.
+- One of the biggest challenges in this hackathon is time.
+We must deliver a Minimum Viable Product within a 24-hour period.
+However, we overcame it with persistence.
+By selecting the right tech stacks, refining our planning skills, and managing our time effectively, we overcome this obstacle.

 ## Accomplishments that we're proud of
-- Responsiveness and beautiful UI
+- Responsiveness and awesome UI
 - Great teamwork
-- Learned Lots!
+- Minimum functionality: user able to post, stores the data, etc.

 ## What's next for Clik
+- Improve the design and adding more features that improve UX
+- Design so it is more responsive to all screen size
+- Improve the structure and implementation details to optimize due to handle multiples and concurrent API calls

 ## Build Instructions
 1. Clone our git repository: https://github.com/qvd808/product-hacks